 Literacy is the foundation upon which your son’s academic future will be built.
 When children learn to read, they gain the key that will open up the doors of learning in every other subject area: language, math, science, social studies, the arts.

-This is one of the reasons why a high-quality academic program in kindergarten is so important.
+This is one of the reasons why a high-quality academic kindergarten program is so important.
 It’s when children— guided by their teachers—really get down to the task of learning to read.
 Most students enter kindergarten knowing a handful of letters and their corresponding sounds.
 They leave kindergarten able to recognize the entire alphabet, sound out some words, and even read simple books.

-How does an exceptional kindergarten program help students build a sturdy foundation of reading?
+So how does an exceptional kindergarten program help students build a sturdy foundation of reading?
 To find out, we spoke with Danielle Chambrelli, one of the kindergarten teachers at The Fessenden School.

 Danielle described three ways well-designed kindergarten programs, like Fessenden’s, help lay the groundwork for strong reading skills and a love of reading.